-Murchison Falls Uganda Adventure Tour also formerly known as Kabalega Falls is a waterfall on the Nile River between Lakes Kyoga and Albert.
-Murchison Falls is formed as the Nile River forces its waters through a 7 meter (23 ft.) gap of rocks and tumbles 43 meters (141 ft.) below to what is referred to as the devil’s cauldron.
+Africa Adventure Tours to Murchison Falls Uganda also formerly known as Kabalega Falls is a waterfall on the Nile River between Lakes Kyoga and Albert.
+Murchison Falls is formed as the Nile River forces its waters through a 7-meter (23 ft.) gap of rocks and tumbles 43 meters (141 ft.) below to what is referred to as the devil’s cauldron.
 From here the water flows westward into Lake Albert.
-Murchison Falls are found in northwestern Uganda.

 Sending around 300 cubic meters per second of water from the outlet in Lake Victoria and pouring over the falls as well as squeezing through a rock gorge only 7 meters wide, this is the world’s most powerful falls.
 The falls form a water spray that forms a beautiful rainbow when the sun shines on it making such a spectacular view to sight from below or as you hike to the top of the falls.

-After then, in the reign of the then Uganda’s President Idi Amin Dada, he renamed the falls to Kabalega falls.
+After that, in the reign of then Uganda’s President Idi Amin Dada, he renamed the falls to Kabalega Falls.
 Kabalega is the cultural leader title of the people of the Bunyoro kingdom, an area where the falls are found.
-To date, the falls are still referred to as Kabalega falls by the people in the area.
-Unfortunately, when Idi Amin was overthrown by President Milton Obote, the name of the falls were revived to Murchison Falls and so did the whole park borrow the name.
+To date, the falls are still referred to as Kabalega Falls by the people in the area.
+Unfortunately, when Idi Amin was overthrown by President Milton Obote, the name of the falls was revived to Murchison Falls and so did the whole park borrowed the name.

 If you are visiting the park in most cases the activities are wildlife tours, however, the waterfalls alone offer 2 amazing activities to do that you should not miss and these are;